Financial Aid Glossary

 N

-Need: The difference between the COA and the EFC equals a student's financial need.
+Need: The difference between the COA and the SAI equals a student's financial need.
 Financial aid packages are determined based on the student's amount of financial need.

-Financial need= Cost of Attendance - Expected Family Contribution
+Financial Need = Cost of Attendance – Student Aid Index

 O